CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - Does not allow you to start with a character that says he cannot be in the starting company.

 #### Bade to Rule
- - Bade to Rule may only be played if you are playing an actual Ringwraith deck, not a Fallen-wizard or Balrog deck.
+ - _Bade to Rule_ may only be played if you are playing an actual Ringwraith deck, not a Fallen-wizard or Balrog deck.

 #### The Balance of Things
- - The Balance of Things may be revealed as an on-guard card so long as at least one character in the company during whose site phase The Balance of Things is revealed carries at least one corruption source.
+ - The _Balance of Things_ may be revealed as an on-guard card so long as at least one character in the company during whose site phase _The Balance of Things_ is revealed carries at least one corruption source.

 #### The Balrog
  - Makes a company overt.

 #### Balrog of Moria
- - You cannot get the MP from a Balrog of Moria that you played.
+ - You cannot get the MP from a _Balrog of Moria_ that you played.

 #### Bane of the Ithil-stone
- - Bane of the Ithil-stone will only cancel effects outside of normal play as outlined in the rules.
+ - _Bane of the Ithil-stone_ will only cancel effects outside of normal play as outlined in the rules.
- - If a card has multiple effects, Bane of the Ithil-stone will only cancel those effects that concern searching through decks and discard piles.
+ - If a card has multiple effects, _Bane of the Ithil-stone_ will only cancel those effects that concern searching through decks and discard piles.
  - See also Rulings by Term, Card Effect Limitations.

 #### Beater and Biter
- - Beater and Biter increases the bonus the weapon gives, so maximums on the weapon still apply.
+ - _Beater and Biter_ increases the bonus the weapon gives, so maximums on the weapon still apply.

 #### Bill the Pony
- - Card Erratum: The body should be 10, not 6.
+ - _Card Erratum_: The body should be 10, not 6.
- - Bill the Pony's special ability may not be used at an Under-deeps site.
+ - _Bill the Pony's_ special ability may not be used at an Under-deeps site.
  - Replacing the site card is considered movement, without a movement/hazard phase.
  - For a Fallen-wizard the nearest Haven is the site listed as the nearest Haven on the hero version of the site you are currently at.

 #### Blackbole
  - May tap to give +1 prowess to another character facing an automatic-attack, or hazard keyed to his site.
- - Blackbole may attack in company vs. company combat, but he may not defend.
+ - _Blackbole_ may attack in company vs. company combat, but he may not defend.

 #### The Black Enemy's Wrath
  - See Rulings by Term, Card Effect Limitations.